Polycystic Ovarian Syndrome Medication

 Class Summary

-These agents reduce the secretion of LH and FSH from the pituitary by decreasing the amount of GnRH.
+Oral contraceptive agents reduce the secretion of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the pituitary gland by decreasing the amount of gonadotropin-releasing hormone (GnRH).
 All oral contraceptives decrease ovarian androgen production.
 By inhibiting gonadotropin secretion and, therefore, tertiary follicle development, ovarian secretion of testosterone and androstenedione is decreased.
-All oral contraceptives increase SHBG and, therefore, reduce free testosterone.
+All oral contraceptives increase sex hormone-binding globulin (SHBG) and, therefore, reduce free testosterone.
 Evidence indicates that high doses of contraceptive progestins may inhibit 5-alpha reductase.
-Oral contraceptives also decrease the production of adrenal androgens, particularly DHEA-S.
+Oral contraceptives also decrease the production of adrenal androgens, particularly dehydroepiandrosterone sulfate (DHEA-S).

 Different contraceptive preparations have different effects on ovarian androgen production and SHBG.
 However, they all reduce levels of free testosterone equally (by approximately 50%).
 Free testosterone levels achieved with oral contraceptive preparations are unrelated to the increased levels of SHBG.
-Preparations that have high SHBG are associated with high total testosterone levels.
+Preparations that result in higher SHBG levels also result in higher total testosterone levels.
+That is, a decrease in free testosterone level is the same for all oral contraceptives and, although some of these preparations increase SHBG levels more than others, this is off-set by a concomitant increase in total testosterone level.

 Restoration of regular menstrual cycles prevents endometrial hyperplasia associated with anovulation.
 Oral contraceptives also improve acne and hirsutism.